Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: The spectrum-shape method

 \subsection{CVC-inspired improvement of the SSM}

 A particular problem with the earlier SSM calculations \cite{Cobra_Cd113_2020, Haaranen2016, Haaranen2017} was that the nuclear models could not reproduce the experimental half-life of $^{113}$Cd and the measured electron spectral shape at the same time.
 It was speculated that one source of this discrepancy could be the computed NMEs, which are prone to the inaccuracies of the adopted nuclear models.
-In \cite{Kirsebom2019} similar inaccuracies were recorded in the calculation of the branching and electron spectral shape for the second-forbidden non-unique $\beta^-$ transition $^{20}\textrm{F}(2^+)\to\,^{20}\textrm{Ne}(0^+)$.
-As pointed out in \cite{Behrens1982}, the magnitude of the small relativistic NME $^{V}\mathcal{M}^{(0)}_{K K-1 1}$ can be related to a large vector-type NME by the conserved vector current (CVC) hypothesis.
-This relation is exact for ``ideal'' NMEs, but becomes only approximate for NMEs computed under the assumption of the impulse approximation and using approximate nuclear model wave functions.
-Typically, the NME $^{V}\mathcal{M}^{(0)}_{K K-1 1}$ is hard to calculate accurately since many or all of the non-zero contributions come from outside the canonical shell-model valence space.
-The large vector-type NME, on the other hand, is easier to evaluate since it is usually not subject to this problem.
-Despite its smallness, the value of $^{V}\mathcal{M}^{(0)}_{K K-1 1}$ can strongly affect the calculated half-life and spectral shape of a forbidden non-unique transition \cite{Kirsebom2019, Kumar2020, Behrens1982}.
+In \cite{Kirsebom2019} similar inaccuracies were recorded in the calculation of the branching ratios and electron spectral shape for the second-forbidden non-unique $\beta^-$ transition $^{20}\textrm{F}(2^+)\to\,^{20}\textrm{Ne}(0^+)$.

+Of particular interest for the SSM are the so-called small relativistic NME (s-NME) and the large vector-type NME (l-NME).
+As pointed out in \cite{Behrens1982}, the magnitude of the s-NME, denoted as $^{V}\mathcal{M}^{(0)}_{K K-1 1}$, can be related to the l-NME, denoted as $^{V}\mathcal{M}^{(0)}_{KK0}$, by the conserved vector current (CVC) hypothesis: